llvasconcellos/ritmo-saude-ecommerce/www/wp-content/plugins/woocommerce-embed-videos-to-product-image-gallery/readme.txt

 2. Activate the plugin in your Wordpress Admin and go to Products at admin panel.
 3. Edit any product to add Video Link ID in Product Gallery media tool.
 4. Use ID of video For Eg.: "112233445" for URL - https://vimeo.com/112233445 & "n93gYncUD" for URL - https://www.youtube.com/watch?v=n93gYncUD.
-5. Set WooCommerce Settings => Products Tab => Display => Enable Lightbox for product images as per your requirement to display videos in lightbox or as inline embedded videos.
-6. Enjoy videos in product gallery at frontend.
+5. Enjoy videos in product gallery at frontend.

 == Screenshots ==
 1. Screenshot 'screenshot-1.png' shows all the possible options available for this plugin at Product Gallery media tool.